marikb/App-SQL-IdentityProvision/README.md

 # License-Retention
-Mechanism to update user licenses based on SQL db (To be added more details in v1)
+Mechanism to update user licenses based on SQL db (more detailsTo be added in v1)